laygond/laygond.github.io/index.md

 ## Welcome to Laygond's Projects

 My interests involve: robotics, computer vision, and juggling.
-I love learning and competitions.
-My motto "The beginning is always today." -Mary Wollstonecraft Shelley, English novelist (1797 - 1851)

 Feel free to use my work as basis for your own proyects.
-You will find a list of my documented proyects below.
 I will constantly add links to tutorials that I consider fundamental to the understanding of my projects :blush:

 ### Category 1